Pharmacometrics-Enabled DOse OPtimization (PEDOOP) for Seamless Phase I-II Trials in Oncology: Phase II Design

 \subsection{Trial Design}

 We propose to update the randomization probabilities $\xi_r$ after a cohort of $n$ patients' outcomes are obtained, and the trial continues until the maximum sample size $N$ is reached.
 The phase II part of the proposed PEDOOP design is as follows. \begin{enumerate} \item {\bf Run in:} The first $n$ patients as a cohort are randomized equally to the $(R+1)$ arms. \item Update the randomization probabilities $\xi_r$'s in \eqref{eq:prob_maxu}. \item The next cohort of $n$ patients are randomized to arms $\{ 0, 1, \cdots, R\}$ with $\xi_r.$ \item Repeat steps 2 and 3 until the maximum sample size $N$ of phase II is reached. \item Upon conclusion of the trial, recommend the arm with the highest posterior probability \eqref{eq:prob_maxu} to be further studied.
+If the control arm has the highest utility, no arm is recommended. \end{enumerate} In practice, efficacy outcomes are usually observed much later than toxicity outcomes.
+In order to apply the above algorithm one should wait until the efficacy outcomes from the previous cohort are observed before updating the randomization probabilities, which would likely increase the duration of the trial depending on how fast patient accrual is.
+On the other hand, the proposed adaptive randomization can potentially increase the chance a patient is assigned to a more effective and safer arm.
+For a practical trial, the cohort size should be selected based on the observation time of efficacy and toxicity outcomes, enrollment speed, the number of arms in the trial, among other criteria.
+One may find a proper cohort size $n$ by balancing the tradeoff among these criteria.

-If the control arm has the highest utility, no arm is recommended. \end{enumerate} BAR procedures often employ practical steps to avoid undesirable performance.
+BAR procedures often employ practical steps to avoid undesirable performance.
 See \cite{thall2007practical} and more recently \cite{robertson2023response} for comprehensive reviews.
 Since the methodology of BAR is not the focus of this work, we do not go into detail on how BAR could be improved with recommendations in the cited works.
 In practice, we recommend applying the additional rules in the two papers in order to further improve the performance of the BAR algorithm above.